 Not just any dog is cut out for farm life.
-Just like with people, there are a certain set of skills and a certain attitude that makes a canine shine in the country.
+But, just like with people, there are a certain set of skills and a certain attitude that makes them one of the farm dog breeds.

-While not all breeds will have everything that you need, these are the best farm dog breeds that will offer the most bang for their buck.
+While not all breeds will have everything you need, they are the best farm dog breeds that will offer the most bang for their buck.

 Depending on the particular job that farm dog breeds will be performing, they'll need a unique set of skills.

-This list contains 20 of the best dogs for performing multiple tasks that could be required of a farm dog.
+This list contains 20 of the best dogs for performing multiple tasks required of a farm dog.
 Some of these dogs are rather large, while others don't even weigh 50 pounds.

-As with any dog that you adopt, you need to choose a breed that will meet your needs and also fit in with your home and your lifestyle.
+As with any dog that you adopt, you need to choose a breed that will meet your needs and fit your home and lifestyle.

 ALSO READ: 35 World’s Largest Dog Breeds